KNOWLEDGE / BRIDGETIME SCORE

 The older scoring programs used in bridge clubs are difficult to apply to games other than pairs tournaments for many tournament directors.
 Swiss pairs, for example, is hardly ever played at bridge clubs today.
 Barometer tournaments also involve a great deal of additional work for the tournament director.
 Team tournaments are especially difficult to hold.
 They are usually played with manual protocols and manually scored match results, even at clubs that use a scoring program.
 Consequently, pairs tournaments are often played at clubs instead.

 Bridgetime Score can be used to hold all tournaments, regardless of the type of game, in the same way as for pairs tournaments.
-All that needs to be entered on the table is the contract, opening leads and results.
+All that needs to be entered on the tablet or the mobile is the contract, opening leads and results.
 Bridgetime Score handles the rest.
-For a Swiss pairs tournament, Bridgetime Score calculates pairs’ table places for the next round as the game progresses, and the places are displayed on the table straight after each round.
-For a barometer tournament, Bridgetime Score displays the results of the round on the tablet before the next round starts.
+For a Swiss pairs tournament, Bridgetime Score calculates pairs’ table places for the next round as the game progresses, and the places are displayed on the tablet or the mobile straight after each round.
+For a barometer tournament, Bridgetime Score displays the results of the round on the tablet or the mobile before the next round starts.
 This includes how others played the boards, the round results and the overall positions so far.
-For a team tournament, Bridgetime Score scores the match results (VP) straight after each match, and displays a full match protocol on the tablet, board by board with won and lost IMPs.
+For a team tournament, Bridgetime Score scores the match results (VP) straight after each match, and displays a full match protocol on the tablet or the mobile, board by board with won and lost IMPs.
 All game results are also displayed automatically after the tournament on the club’s own tournament website: ”www.your_clubname.bridgetime.eu”.

 Manual scoring of tournament results is time-consuming